nix-community/nh/README.md

   isolation.
 - `NIXOS_INSTALL_BOOTLOADER`
   - This is a variable accepted by `switch-to-configuration`, which handles the system switching behind the scenes.
-If `true`, `swith-to-configuration` will call the necessary script to force and installation of your bootloader.
+If `true`, `switch-to-configuration` will call the necessary script to force and installation of your bootloader.
     This behaviour can also be replicated by passing `--install-bootloader` to `nh os switch` and `nh os boot` commands.

 ### NH Specific